 - Thickness of Quaternary and Neogene Sediments in the Edmonton-Calgary Corridor (map)

-Alberta Agriculture and Forestry and Agriculture and Agri-Food Canada initiated groundwater vulnerability mapping for the agricultural areas of the province over ten years ago.
-This work has recently been modified by AEP and is presented for the three southern regional planning areas defined under the Land-use Framework.
+Alberta Environment and Parks provides groundwater vulnerability mapping for the agricultural areas of the province.
+This is presented for the 3 southern regional planning areas defined under the Land-use Framework:

-Metadata for these maps will soon be available on the GeoDiscover Alberta website.
+Metadata for these maps is available on the GeoDiscover Alberta website.